 Course Outline

-2. Defining Stakeholders/Users Through Personalization Techniques
+2. Defining Customers/Users Using Personalization Techniques for Government

-- Experience with designing and/or developing software solutions for government
+- Experience with designing and/or developing software solutions for government and other customers

 Audience